harshal43/Travel-Website/README.md

 # Travel-Website
-This is filly responsive travel website
+This is fully responsive travel website